 Concepts and techniques provided during the course are progressively applied by the attendees using a case study and different exercices on it (Click for details).

 Objective : This training course aims at helping product managers, products owners, business analysts, system architects and developers understand how to efficiently Manage Requirements on the basis of the product vision till guiding developers accurately in implementing them.

 More in detail, this course aims at assisting product managers in better defining the value propositions of their products on the basis of strategies and stakeholder needs.
 Business Analysts and product owners understand how to describe requirements of the product backlog then discover appropriate epics and user stories of the system while contributing to the required value creation.
 Along interactive case study exercises, participants learn how to describe in detail such requirements in order to validate correct understanding of needs and prepare system acceptance tests.
 Thus, only using a very common and productive UML profile, they learn to structure requirements in order to communicate efficiently with architects and developers through an iterative requirement gathering process (Click for details).

-Objective : Helping business strategists, analysts, product managers and designers understand foundations of the Business Motivation Model and its connections with the Enterprise Architecture and Value Propositions in order to efficiently integrate "value creation and value delivery" from strategies till the implementation of appropriate products and services.
+Objective : This training aims at helping attendees ( CxOs, business strategists, business analysts, product managers and architects) understand foundations of the Digital Business Models, their connections with the Enterprise & Business Architectures and Value Propositions in order to efficiently integrate "digital value creation and value delivery" from strategies to the implementation of appropriate products and services.

 Business Modeling for an Agile Enterprise (2 days)

 Objective : Helping business owners and analysts understand how to efficiently model their business processes and resources in order to increase business agility of their organization on the basis of the company vision and changing market needs.